 - Boys may wear a navy sweatshirt with school logo.

 Navy blue cardigan sweater (permitted for boys and girls)

+SFCS windbreaker.

 SFCS navy blue fleece pullover.

 PARTIALLY ACCEPTABLE: outerwear that may be worn at the beginning and of the day or at recess on days that teachers have deemed cold.
 Any other time of the day, it must be hung up.